serverlessworkflow/specification/specification/README.md

 #### Information Passing Between States

-States in Serverless workflow can receive data (data input) as well as produce a data result (data output).
+States in a serverless workflow can receive data (data input) as well as produce a data result (data output).
 The states data input is typically the previous states data output.
 When a state completes its tasks, its data output is passed to the data input of the state it transitions to.